A Nonparametric Framework for Universal Difference-in-Differences: A Universal Difference-in-Differences Approach

-We refer to the three representations as inverse probability-weighting (IPW), outcome regression-based, and augmented inverse probability-weighting (AIPW) representations because \eqref{eq-rep-IPW} only uses the treatment odds at $(\Yo,\bX)$ (i.e., $\beta_1^*(\bX) \alpha_1^*(\Yo,\bX)$) as a weighting term, \eqref{eq-rep-OR} only uses the outcome regression $\mu^*$, and \eqref{eq-rep-AIPW} uses both the treatment odds and outcome regression; see Section \ref{sec:supp-id-PT} of the Supplementary Material for details on these representations.
-These representations align with those in \citet{Liu2020}, but there are some notable differences.
-First, instrumental variables play a key role in their work, while our framework does not require them.
-Second, our setting considers a longitudinal setting with two time periods where the odds ratio at time 1 is identified under Assumptions \HL{A1}-\HL{A5}.
+We refer to the three representations as inverse probability-weighting (IPW), outcome regression-based, and augmented inverse probability-weighting (AIPW) representations because \eqref{eq-rep-IPW} only uses the treatment odds at $(\Yo,\bX)$ (i.e., $\beta_1^*(\bX) \alpha_1^*(\Yo,\bX)$) as a weighting term, \eqref{eq-rep-OR} only uses the outcome regression $\mu^*$, and \eqref{eq-rep-AIPW} uses both the treatment odds and outcome regression; see {\SUPP} \ref{sec:supp-id-PT} for details on these representations.
+We also note that the estimators in \citet{UDID2024_Epi} are developed based on these representations.

+These representations align with those in \citet{Liu2020} who leveraged an instrumental variable to identify the extended propensity score; however, there are some notable differences between our setting and theirs.
+First, instrumental variables play a key identification role in their work, while our framework does not require them.
+Second, our setting considers a longitudinal setting with two time periods where the odds ratio at time 1 is identified under Assumptions \ref{assumption:support}-\ref{assumption:OREC}.
 On the other hand, they consider cross-sectional settings where the odds ratio is identified by leveraging key instrumental variable properties.